columbia-it/django-jsonapi-training/docs/building.md

 }
 ```

-Since we're just testing and Oauth 2.0 is pretty complicated, let's just use Basic Auth with our
+Since we're testing and Oauth 2.0 is pretty complicated, let's use Basic Auth with our
 previously-added `admin` superuser:

 ![Postman basic auth](./media/postman-auth-basic.png "Using basic auth user 'admin' and password 'admin123'")